juanfrans-courses/dataViz_arch_hum/Spring_2017/02_Notes_and_Presentations/170127_Basic_Web_and_Github.md

 * [Git Large File Storage](https://git-lfs.github.com/): necessary for working with files that are more than 100MB.
 Usually, when working with large video, audio or database files you will hit that limit.
 Use this system to track those files and use them in your repositories.
 * GitHub actually supports (understands) 3D files like .stl and .obj and can visualize those files on its website and show changes.
 * GitHub also supports .geoJson files and will visualize them on an interactive map on their website.
+* If you want git to ignore one or multiple files in your folder, you need to create a file called .gitignore and write in it the names of the files you want to ignore.
+For example: "temp.txt" or "*.csv".